 The wedding took place August 9, 1949 at the Brentwood Presbyterian Church.
 Jim and Gloria began their life together honeymooning in Hawaii, and remained happily married for the next 45 years.

 Around the time of his marriage to Gloria, Jim’s agent, Lew Wasserman, approached him with a revolutionary, though not unprecedented, picture deal.

-Every single source I can find differs on the key points of the deal Wasserman brokered for Jim, but here’s what we know for sure: Lew Wasserman came to an agreement with William Goetz, head of Universal Studios, for Jimmy to star in Harvey (1950), a film Jim was anxious to make, and one other film of Goetz’s choosing.
-And rather than a large upfront payment for each film, Jim would receive a percentage—most sources say 50% !!!!—of each film’s profits.
+Sources differ on the key points of the deal that Wasserman brokered for Jim, but here’s what we know for sure: Lew Wasserman came to an agreement with William Goetz, head of Universal Studios, for Jimmy to star in Harvey (1950), a film Jim was anxious to make, and one other film of Goetz’s choosing.
+Rather than a large upfront payment for each film, Jim would receive a percentage—most sources say 50%—of each film’s profits.

 The risks Jim took by accepting the deal were of course, that he might not like the second film project Goetz chose, and that both films would bomb at the box office.
-But Jim would have accepted just about any deal to star in the film version of Harvey after his success taking over for Frank Fay in the Broadway show.
-So these were risks he was willing to take.
+But Jim would have accepted just about any deal to star in the film version of Harvey, which he’d already successfully performed on Broadway after taking over the Elwood P. Dowd role for Frank Fay.

-Though Winchester was clearly the film Jim had to make in order to star in the film he wanted to make, Jimmy himself perfectly and succinctly summed up how things ultimately turned out:
+Though Winchester was clearly the film Jim had to make in order to star in the film he wanted to make, Jimmy himself accurately and succinctly summed up how things ultimately turned out:

 “Wincherster ’73 was a desperation move that proved a lifesaver.”